ifyyegwim/Breaking-into-DevOps/Project1.md

 **STEP 7:** I enabled PHP on my website

-*With the default DirectoryIndex settings on Apache, a file named index.html will always take precedence over an index.php file.
-This is useful for setting up maintenance pages in PHP applications, by creating a temporary index.html file containing an informative message to visitors.
-Because this page will take precedence over the index.php page, it will then become the landing page for the application.
-Once maintenance is over, the index.html is renamed or removed from the document root, bringing back the regular application page.*

-*to change this behavior, I edited the /etc/apache2/mods-enabled/dir.conf file and changed the order in which the index.php file is listed within the DirectoryIndex directive using the command:*
+I edited the /etc/apache2/mods-enabled/dir.conf file and changed the order in which the index.php file is listed within the DirectoryIndex directive using the command:*

 sudo vim /etc/apache2/mods-enabled/dir.conf